zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

   State:    Invalid
 ```

-**Note**: If you make an existing resource invalid, the Ingress Controller will reject it.
+**Note**: If you make an existing resource invalid, NGINX Ingress Controller will reject it.